Hussein-L-AlMadhachi/SweetMeter/README.md

 sudo systemctl enable sweetmeter
 sudo systemctl start sweetmeter
 ```

+## XDrip+ integration

+use the url `https:yourdomain.com/your-api-url-token-in-config-json/` for XDrip+ and it will work automatically

 ## 🌍 Localization

 SweetMeter supports over 35 languages using JSON-based translation files.